abhaynayar/obsidian/notes/web.md

 - Make a flow diagram of deciding to opt-in or out of features.
 - Test every input, make sure to disregard any client-side restrictions.
 - When one directory isn't accessible, try its subdirectories.
-- In python `requests` there is url-encodint is done automatically.
+- In python `requests` there is url-encoding is done automatically.
 - Look into the URI spec `https://www.ietf.org/rfc/rfc3986.txt`.
 - If certain characters are blocked, use illegal unicode chars in Burp Intruder.
 - For faster HTTP requests and multithreading use `Turbo Intruder`.
 - Sometimes, `Wappalyzer` may detect extra information in view-source.
 - Be aware of encodings.
 For example, browsers automatically URL-encode certain things.
 - The server might be Windows.
 Don't forget, in case of webshells, you might need different commands.
-- For a newline, somtimes you need CRLF, individual CR or LF might not work, therefore use: `%0d%0a`
+- For a newline, somtimes you need CRLF, individual CR or LF might not work, therefore use: `%0d%0a` (webhacking.kr - 38).
+- Don't forget to look into the sources, interesting things might not always be inline.

 ### Tools
 #### Burp Suite
 - Learn Burp hotkeys.
 - Plugins
     - Autorize / Auto Repeater
     - Flow / Logger++
     - Turbo Intruder

-### Usage
 #### ffuf
 ```bash
 $ ffuf -w ~/wordlists/common.txt -u https://example.com/FUZZ
 $ ffuf -w ~/wordlists/10-million-password-list-top-100.txt -X POST -d "username=admin&password=FUZZ" -H "Content-Type: application/x-www-form-urlencoded" -u https://www.example.com/login -mc all -fc 200